Pontiac Streamliner: 1942-1948

-In 1948 a new Pontiac styling included triple "Silver Streaks," a horizontal grille theme with vertical shaft, and round taillights.
-The word "Silver Streak" was carried on the sides of the hood with eights having an "8" placed between the two words.
+In 1948, Pontiac introduced a new styling that included triple "Silver Streaks," a horizontal grille theme with a vertical shaft, and round taillights.
+The word "Silver Streak" was carried on the sides of the hood, with eights having an "8" placed between the two words.
 Streamliners were again larger and more expensive than other Pontiacs.
 All Streamliners, be they 2-door or 4-door fastbacks, or station wagons, now came standard or Deluxe.
-Deluxe models were distinguished by spear moldings on front fender, bright gravel guards, and chrome plated wheel discs on all cars except wagons.
-Deluxe interiors had two tone trims with pillow-and-tuft seatbacks, quarter sawed mahogany dash and window trim, electric glovebox door clocks, Deluxe steering wheels and other rich appointments.
-Standard Streamliner station wagons had tan imitation leather seats and Deluxe wagons had red upholstery of the same type.
+Deluxe models were distinguished by spear moldings on the front fender, bright gravel guards, and chrome-plated wheel discs on all cars except wagons.
+Deluxe interiors had two-tone trims with pillow-and-tuft seatbacks, quarter-sawn mahogany dash and window trim, electric glovebox door clocks, Deluxe steering wheels, and other rich appointments.
+Standard Streamliner station wagons had tan imitation leather seats, and Deluxe wagons had red upholstery of the same type.
 Station wagon prices ranged from $2,364 for a standard Six to $2,490 for a Deluxe Eight, making them Pontiac's most expensive model.
-In 1948 160,857 Streamliners were sold, accounting for nearly 66% of all Pontiacs.
+In 1948, 160,857 Streamliners were sold, accounting for nearly 66% of all Pontiacs.

-Perhaps the biggest story of 1948 for Pontiac was the addition of an imported engine and transmission out of Italy.
-This changed the name for General Motors perhaps because their cars were not made fully domestic.
-In 1950 they decided to go back to domestic-made motor and transmission as a result of people protesting about having a car from “Italy” As of 1948 only General Motors sold cars with fully automatic transmissions and the only other way to get one was to buy a higher priced Cadillac, Buick or Oldsmobile.
-Chevrolet would not introduce Powerglide until 1950, Ford FordoMatic until 1951 (Lincoln would start buying Hydramatics from GM in 1949), and Chrysler, PowerFlite on Imperials, until 1953.
+Perhaps the biggest story of 1948 for Pontiac was the addition of an imported engine and transmission from Italy.
+This changed the name for General Motors, perhaps because their cars were not made fully domestically.
+In 1950, they decided to go back to domestic-made engines and transmissions as a result of people protesting about having a car from “Italy” As of 1948, only General Motors sold cars with fully automatic transmissions, and the only other way to get one was to buy a higher priced Cadillac, Buick or Oldsmobile.
+Chevrolet would not introduce Powerglide until 1950; Ford FordoMatic until 1951 (Lincoln would start buying Hydramatics from GM in 1949), and Chrysler, PowerFlite on Imperials, until 1953.
 Hydramatic proved very popular with a total of 171,946 Pontiacs sold with it, or about 71% of all Pontiacs, and with 122,327 Streamliners equipped with it, or about 76% of all Streamliners, in its first year.
 Since Hydramatic was still only optional on Cadillac and Oldsmobile, and Dynaflow optional on Buick Roadmaster, given the total sales of Cadillac (50,619), Oldsmobile (173,661) and Buick Roadmaster (80,071), and the fact that Dynaflow was only introduced in the middle of the model year, this implies that probably over 40% of all cars sold with automatic transmissions in 1948 were Pontiacs.